 Through a regional hub approach of institutions across Sub-Saharan Africa, we will transform over 1.1 million students to be ethical, entrepreneurial leaders who create jobs, transform industries and lead economies, by 2030.

-The Education Collaborative Initiative views impact along a spectrum with different levels that are not hierarchical, but instead show depth and breadth of impact.
+The Education Collaborative Initiative views impact along a spectrum with different levels that are not hierarchical, but instead represent depth and breadth of impact.
 Our impact model is based on Marina Kim’s article on Rethinking the Impact Spectrum, and as adopted by the Ashoka U network.
 Impact is viewed along four levels.

 - Institution engages an efficient structure and process to share key models and learnings with peers in its region.
-Impacts others beyond its internal campus and stakeholders.
+It engages as a mentor and supports peers, either at the unit level, or at the institutional level through sharing learning.

-- Engaged as a mentor and supports peers, either at the unit level, or at the institutional level through sharing learning.
-The institution identifies key partnerships in the community, industry, regulators, and funders, and explores network to maximize outcome of partnerships.
+- The institution identifies key partnerships in the community, industry, regulators, and funders, and engages with Education Collaborative’s regional network to maximize outcome of partnerships.

 - Institution’s engagement is toward the collective and developing inter-institution accountability and support regionally.
 Identifies stakeholders in policy, regulation, and funding with interests in region, and nurtures those relationships.

 Framework Change: The network collectively shares evidence of impact to influence the higher-ed framework on the continent